lotusify/MiSide-KappiMod/README.md

     - Just use the latest **installer**
   - [BepInEx](https://github.com/BepInEx/BepInEx/releases)
     - We need **BepInEx-Unity.IL2CPP-win-x64-x.x.x**
+    - Unzip the contents of the archive into the game folder

+- Download [the latest version of the mod](https://github.com/MrSago/MiSide-KappiMod/releases) **for the required loader:**

+  - KappiMod.MelonLoader.zip - for MelonLoader
+  - KappiMod.BepInEx.zip - for BepInEx

-- Extract the files from the [release](https://github.com/MrSago/MiSide-KappiMod/releases) archive in the game directory
+- Extract files from the archive into the game folder

 - Have fun